AAPI Mental Health Zines and More

 A: Another good question.
 My plan is to make it a mix of everything - a mini zine fest with a mini workshop happening in the corner with a gathering space for people to hang out and chat about anything AAPI, mental health, and more.

-If you have strong opinions about this and want to talk, fill out the form and I'll be in touch with more information.
+If you have strong opinions about this and want to talk, get in touch with me.

 Q: Will I get paid to do this?
 Can I sell my work?